mathgladiator/adama-lang/docs/docs/what-04-mixed-strorage-compute-engine.md

 table<MyRecord> my_records;
 ```

 Tables are not directly exported to people, and instead require a formula to yield data.
-We can do that via the iterate expression
+We can do that via the "iterate" expression

 ```adama
 public formula records_by_name = iterate my_records order by name asc;